Mezcal: Production

 Oaxaca produces 90% of the mezcal in Mexico, which presents a serious environmental threat to the state, according to local deputy Elena Cuevas Hernández.
 She notes that 10 L of water and 7 kg of firewood are required for the production of 1 L of mezcal, which comes to 10 L per batch consuming 6000 L of water and 2100 kg of firewood.
-In 2019 Oaxaca produced 7.1 e6l of mezcal and consumed 1429000000 L of water and 45000000 kg of wood.
-Water is used both for irrigation of the maguey plants and cooling the distilled product; wood is used to burn the stalks.
+In 2019, Mexico produced 7.1 e6l of mezcal and consumed 1429000000 L of water and 45000000 kg of wood.
+Water is used both for irrigation of the maguey plants and cooling the distilled product; wood is used to bake the leaves.
 Certain communities already control or prohibit cutting firewood.
 The deputy also warns of pollution related to inadequate disposal of rotting stalks left in the fields and pollutants with low pH (3 or 4) and methane (CH4).
 Yet another problem is the low pay that producers receive.

+Despite the similar name, mezcal does not contain mescaline or other psychedelic substances.

 Drinking

 In Mexico, mezcal is generally drunk straight, rather than mixed in a cocktail.
 Mezcal is generally not mixed with any other liquids, but is often accompanied with sliced oranges, lemon or lime sprinkled with a mixture of ground fried larvae, ground chili peppers, and salt called sal de gusano, which literally translates as "worm salt".
+A saying attributed to Oaxaca regarding the drink is: "Para todo mal, mezcal, y para todo bien, también; y si no hay remedio, litro y medio" ("For everything bad, mezcal, and for everything good, as well; and if there is no remedy, liter and a half").

-In the US, Europe and Japan, mezcal is increasingly becoming a prominent ingredient on many craft cocktail menus.
-Often mezcal is swapped for a more traditional spirit, in cocktails such as the "Oaxaca old fashioned" and the "Mezcal Negroni".
+In the US, Europe, and Japan, mezcal is increasingly becoming a prominent ingredient on many craft cocktail menus, due to its unique combination of smoky and vegetal notes.
+Often mezcal is swapped for a more traditional spirit, in cocktails such as the "mezcal old fashioned" and the "mezcal Negroni".

 Exportation

 In the 21st century, mezcal, especially from Oaxaca, has been exported.
 Exportation has been on the increase and government agencies have been helping smaller-scale producers obtain the equipment and techniques needed to produce higher quantities and qualities for export.
 The National Program of Certification of the Quality of Mezcal certifies places of origin for export products.
 Mezcal is sold in 27 countries on three continents.
-The two countries that import the most are the United States and Japan.
+The two countries that import the most are the United States and Japan, and exports are increasing as the liquor grows in popularity.
 In the United States, a number of entrepreneurs have teamed up with Mexican producers to sell their products in the country, by promoting its handcrafted quality, as well as the Oaxacan culture strongly associated with it.

-The booming industry has been met with opposition from ecological activists, on 9 March San-Francisco based neozapatismo news outlet Radio Zapatista, released an article on the damage the industry and its mass-production is doing to the environment of the Mixteca Region and the cultures of the region.
+The booming industry has been met with opposition from ecological activists, in 2021 San-Francisco based neozapatismo news outlet Radio Zapatista, released an article on the damage the industry and its mass-production is doing to the environment of the Mixteca Region and the cultures of the region.